sandboxie-plus/sandboxie-docs/Content/SandboxieIni.md

 ### Sandbox Settings:

 * Listed in the navigation bar on the right under the heading Sandbox Settings.
-* Settings apply to a particular sandbox when specified in the associated sandbox setion.
+* Settings apply to a particular sandbox when specified in the associated sandbox section.
 * Settings apply to all sandboxes when specified in the [GlobalSettings] section.
 * Settings in the sandbox section override corresponding settings from [GlobalSettings].